NewCoderCA/Project-Server-Mongodb/README.md

 - Install `npm install -g ejs-lint` so Linter/Syntax Checker can run through project
 - Run `ejslint .` to check for errors when `include()` methods are used in files

-## Installing action=method override to use DELETE as method within a form
+## Installing action=method override
+- Install `npm i method-override` in order to use DELETE as method within form

+## Installing Cypress for E2E Testing
-- Install `npm i method-override`
+- Install `npm install cypress -D` or `npm install cypress --save-dev` to Install and save
+- Open Cypress `./node_modul
+es/.bin/cypress open`
+- Run Cypress in terminal `npx cypress run`
+- Run Cypress in browers ` npm run cypress:open`